Ashley Boatswain

-Ashley Frank Boatswain (born 19 April 2005) is a professional footballer who plays as a forward for Woking on loan from Ipswich Town.
+Ashley Frank Boatswain (born 19 April 2005) is a professional footballer who plays as a forward for Gateshead.
 Born in England, he plays for the Montserrat national team.

 Club career

 Boatswain was born in Colchester.
 He played in the academy at Ipswich Town at under-18 and under-21 level, playing senior football for the first time when he was loaned out to Isthmian League club Bury Town in December 2022.
 In February 2024, he was loaned to Southern Football League club Leiston.
 In January 2025, he joined AFC Fylde on loan until the end of the season.

-On 9 October 2025, Boatswain returned to the National League to join Woking on loan until January 2026.